rmaziarka/radekmaziarka.pl/page/content/en/posts/2021/2020-03/conway-law/index.md

 * Possible bottlenecks
 * Opportunity for a business change

-Of course, this list is not completed, rather it is a scratch on the surface.
-A lot about heuristics on how to structure your teams and organization can be found on [Nick Tune's blog](https://medium.com/nick-tune-tech-strategy-blog/primary-sociotechnical-design-heuristics-5aa164b3e876).
+Of course, this list is not complete, rather it's rather scratching the surface.
+A lot about heuristics regarding how to structure your teams or organization can be found on [Nick Tune's blog](https://medium.com/nick-tune-tech-strategy-blog/primary-sociotechnical-design-heuristics-5aa164b3e876).
 Nick uses the word ‘heuristic’ on purpose – there are no good and bad choices here.
 All principles are just guidelines – they can, but not necessarily will secure a more effective organizational structure.

 ## Podsumowanie